 The conclusion: churches need to promote a culture of generosity, one of giving thanks to God for His generosity toward us.
 It takes little thought to realize that God has been incredibly generous toward us.
 His generosity goes all the way back to Genesis 1, but He went many extra miles when He sent His Son Jesus to die for us.
 God’s generosity through that sacrifice, and the willing response of believers he knew, led Paul to write:

 12 This service that you perform is not only supplying the needs of the Lord’s people but is also overflowing in many expressions of thanks to God.

 13 Because of the service by which you have proved yourselves, others will praise God for the obedience that accompanies your confession of the gospel of Christ, and for your generosity in sharing with them and with everyone else.

 14 And in their prayers for you their hearts will go out to you, because of the surpassing grace God has given you.

 15 Thanks be to God for his indescribable gift!

 The inescapable conclusion of God’s Word is that we are called to be generous.
 That generosity should be demonstrated not just with money, but through our service to God.
-True generosity does not require a calling into the ministry and full-time service in a ministry, but instead, a calling to the love of Christ and His sacrifice for us.
-The result is a heartfelt life of generosity through the giving of time, treasure and talents commensurate with our abilities.
+True generosity does not require a calling into the ministry and full-time service in a ministry. instead, true generosity is a calling to the love of Christ and a recognition (and appreciation) of His sacrifice for us.
+The result is a heartfelt life of generosity through the giving of time, treasures, and talents commensurate with our abilities.

 About the Author